 Children of Light

-We are to walk as children of the light.
-What does this mean?
-What are the implications for our lives?
-What is sanctification, and what role do we play in it?
-In this sermon, Dr. Martyn Lloyd-Jones tackles these questions and more using Ephesians 5:7-8.
-Sanctification in the New Testament, as seen in these verses, follows this principle: it is not something we receive or take, but rather results from a correct understanding of the truth that leads to our application.
-In this passage, Paul says that believers have become children of the light, and that this understanding should cause us to walk as such— a perfect case of sanctification resulting from a correct understanding of God’s Word!
+What does it mean to walk as children of the light and what are the implications for the Christian life?
+What is sanctification and what is the Christian’s role in it?
+In this sermon on Ephesians 5:6–7 titled “Children of Light,” Dr. Martyn Lloyd-Jones tackles these questions.
+Sanctification in the New Testament, as seen in these verses, follows this principle: it is not something received or taken but rather results from a correct understanding of the truth that leads to application.
+In this passage, Paul says that believers have become children of the light, and that this understanding should cause them to walk as such— a perfect case of sanctification resulting from a correct understanding of God’s word.
 It is active, not passive.
 The difference between a Christian and a nonbeliever, Dr. Lloyd-Jones says, is the difference between being in the light and being in darkness.
 Several other passages in Scripture use this same analogy.
 The change that takes place when one follows Christ is massive— from darkness to light, from death to life.
-It is not a mere topical change, but is rather a completely new creation.
-If you are struggling with feeling that God can’t help you climb out of the mess you have made, be encouraged.
-Those who trust in Jesus as their savior are changed from the inside out.
-No one is too lost.
+It is not a mere topical change, but is rather a radical change from the inside out.

 7Therefore do not become partners with them; 8for you were once darkness, but now you are light in the Lord; walk as children of light

 7Be not ye therefore partakers with them.
 8For ye were sometimes darkness, but now are ye light in the Lord: walk as children of light: